cfengine/documentation/reference/language-concepts/classes.markdown

         classes => results("bundle", "signal_class");

     reports:

       signal_class_repaired::
-        "Some aspect of the promise was repaired.
-The agent made a change to take us closer to the desired state";
+        "Some aspect of the promise was repaired.";
+        "The agent made a change to take us closer to the desired state";

       signal_class_kept::
         "Some aspect of the promise was kept";

       signal_class_notkept::
         "Some aspect of the promsie was unable to be repaired";

       signal_class_kept.signal_class_notkept::
         "All promise aspects were as desired";
 ```